Contact Us Open

 How long does it take for alternative methods to work?

-Unlike with electric heated driveways, it generally takes over an hour for alternative methods like coffee grounds to start to noticeably melt ice.
+Unlike with electric heated driveways, it generally takes over an hour for alternative methods like coffee grounds or vinegar to start to noticeably affect ice.
 They increase the melting rate, but do not instantly cause ice or snow to melt.
+Additionally, some alternatives (like vinegar) can damage your driveway surface over time.

 Are heated driveways difficult to install?